-There is currently a limited number of studies that delve into access to sex education or reproductive health care services during the transition period into adult services.
-Common perceptions about autism often include the idea that autistic people are asexual or abstain from sexual behaviors.
-However, research shows autistic people may often seek intimate partnerships, including sexual relationships, without adequate sexual education in preparation for adulthood or parenthood.
-This highlights a gap in education and creates an opportunity for transition services to connect with autistic transition-aged youth in ways that will be meaningful and beneficial for life course outcomes.
-Provider misconceptions and poor communication between providers, the transition-aged youth, and caregivers may also lead to key routine health procedures, such as Pap smears, being overlooked.

-Transition-aged autistic youth also demonstrated the lowest utilization of obstetrics/gynecology services, compared to similar aged youth in the general population and those with other special healthcare needs, highlighting this gap in service utilization, particularly among female adolescents.
-Additionally, the literature suggests that there may be a sizeable population of autistic transition-aged youth that identify as LGBTQIA+, though there are no conclusive studies determining the prevalence of autistic youth with alternative gender or sexual orientation.
-Nevertheless, this population may require unique healthcare services and may benefit from specialized healthcare transition models.
+There is a need to increase access to sex education or reproductive health care during adolescent and adult healthcare provision in ways that will be meaningful and beneficial for life course outcomes.39-41 Common misperceptions about autism include the idea that autistic people are asexual or abstain from sexual behaviors.
+However, autistic people may often seek intimate partnerships, including sexual relationships, without adequate sexual education in preparation for adulthood or parenthood.
+Provider misconceptions and poor communication between providers, autistic individuals, and caregivers may also lead to key routine health procedures, such as Pap smears, being overlooked.42 In particular, transition-aged autistic youth demonstrated the lowest utilization of obstetrics/gynecology services, compared to similar aged youth in the general population and those with other special healthcare needs,43 highlighting this gap in service utilization, particularly among female adolescents.
+Additionally, the population of autistic transition-aged youth that identify as LGBTQIA+ require unique healthcare services and may benefit from specialized healthcare models44.